 Although many formworks have commonalities that can be applied across most situations, modern construction demands are very different from what was traditionally expected from building projects.
 As engineers and architects push the boundaries of design, formwork providers need to also reinvent scaffolding to meet construction needs.
 Nowadays, the design specificity and related mechanical requirements are more demanding based on the bearing capacity of concrete structures and their shapes.
 Hiring unskilled and poorly stocked subcontractors can cause accidents, breakdowns, and delays across projects.

 To mitigate this, you need to ensure that your formwork supplier has sufficient product capacities and experience to meet your needs.

-- Network: Partnering with a large scaffolding company means that they are well placed to easily get supplies to projects in far off places.
-They have presence in multiple cities, giving you added coverage so that there are no delays in
+- Network: Partnering with a large scaffolding company means that they are well placed to easily get supplies to projects in far-off places.
+They have a presence in multiple cities, giving you added coverage so that there are no delays in

-- Scalability: Finding a local formwork provider means that in addition to being able to respond quickly to your need to scale scaffolding or modular formwork up or down, they also have capabilities to recycle panels, beams and features.
-Sourcing from a smart provider who has provisions means that that they can cover vertical formwork products with less components than traditional econo-form panels, saving you time and effort on shutter
+- Scalability: Finding a local formwork provider means that in addition to being able to respond quickly to your need to scale scaffolding or modular formwork up or down, they also have the capabilities to recycle panels, beams, and features.
+Sourcing from a smart provider who has provisions means that that they can cover vertical formwork products with fewer components than traditional econo-form panels, saving you time and effort on the shutter.

 - Customizable solutions: A formwork company needs to be able to identify each project’s needs to provide appropriate solutions.
 Only experienced scaffolders can customize existing modular structures to suit your specific requirements.
 Some projects may require a self-climbing system, and only an expert supplier can quickly provide such solutions.